dobots/website/_posts/2014-05-23-best-european-startup.md

 ## Competition

 A rich panel of judges assembled by Andra Keay from [RoboHub](http://robohub.org/author/andrakeay/) formed a balanced view on the pros and cons of the different robotic technologies presented.
-There is Glenn Luinenburg, partner at WilmerHale law firm, Rich Mahoney, director of Robotics at SRI International, Roger Chen	from OATV, Cyril Ebersweiler from Haxlr8r, Kate Drane, the hardware lead at Indiegogo, and Shahin Farshchi from Lux Capital.
+There is Glenn Luinenburg, partner at [WilmerHale law firm](http://www.wilmerhale.com/), Rich Mahoney, director of robotics at [SRI International](http://www.sri.com/), Roger Chen from [OATV](http://oatv.com/), Cyril Ebersweiler from [Haxlr8r](http://haxlr8r.com/), Kate Drane, the hardware lead at [Indiegogo](https://www.indiegogo.com/), and Shahin Farshchi from [Lux Capital](http://www.luxcapital.com/).

-You can see the entire Google Hangout, including technical glitches on YouTube:
+You can see the entire Google Hangout, including technical glitches ;-) on YouTube:

 {% youtube TPVug6lkRlA %}